 Barry R. Chiswick is Professor at the Department of Economics, George Washington University (since January 2011).
 He was Chair of the Department from 2011-2015.
 He is also Professor of International Affairs at the Elliott School of International Affairs, George Washington University.

-Barry R. Chiswick is Professor and Chair of the Department of Economics at George Washington University (since January 2011).
-Previously he was UIC Distinguished Professor (2002-2010), Research Professor (1978-2010), and Head (1987-2008) of the Department of Economics, University of Illinois at Chicago (UIC).
+Previously, he was UIC Distinguished Professor (2002-2010), Research Professor (1978-2010), and Head (1987-2008) of the Department of Economics, University of Illinois at Chicago (UIC).
 He was also founding Director of the UIC Center for Economic Education (2000-2010).
-In addition, he was Program Director for Migration Studies at IZA – Institute for the Study of Labor, Bonn (2004-2011).
+In addition, he was the inaugural Program Director for Migration Studies at IZA – Institute for Labor Economics, Bonn (2004-2011).

 He received his Ph.D. with Distinction in Economics from Columbia University (1967) and has held permanent and visiting appointments at UCLA, Columbia University, CUNY, Stanford University, Princeton University, Hebrew University (Jerusalem), Tel Aviv University, University of Haifa, and the University of Chicago.
 From 1973 to 1977 he was Senior Staff Economist at the President’s Council of Economic Advisers.
 He is a former chairman of the American Statistical Association Census Advisory Committee, and Past President of the European Society for Population Economics, the Midwest Economics Association, and the Illinois Economics Association.
 He has served as a consultant to numerous U.S. government agencies, as well as to the World Bank and other international organizations.
 He is currently Associate Editor of four journals, including the Journal of Population Economics and Review of Economics of the Household, and on the editorial boards of five additional academic journals.